Product management is one of the most exciting fields in tech right now.

 😎 Who is a Product Manager?

-A Product Manager is someone who is job is to manage every aspect of the product from development to customer service, ensuring the product’s success.
+A What is a product manager?
+A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
+This title… is someone who is job is to manage every aspect of the product from development to customer service, ensuring the product’s success.

 ❓Why is Product Management important?